facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - Type: `string`

 The port of your server.
 Useful if you are using GitHub Enterprise.
+You don't need this if you are not using the `docusaurus deploy` command.

 ```js title="docusaurus.config.js"
 module.exports = {